imofftoseethewizard/plguile3/README.md

 ## Roadmap

 The scope of the 1.0 release is detailed below.

-The 0.15.x versions will add support for inline calls, i.e. "do" statements.

 The 0.17.x versions will provide function isolation, and initialization and configuration settings.